Eigenfunction martingale estimating functions and filtered data for drift estimation of discretely observed multiscale diffusions: Problem setting

 \subsection{Martingale estimating functions based on eigenfunctions}

+We first remark that a general theory for martingale estimating functions exists and is thoroughly outlined in \cite{BiS95}.
+They appear to be appropriate for multiscale problems due to their robustness properties.
+In this paper we develop martingale estimating functions based on the eigenfunctions of the generator of the process, since the theory of the eigenvalue problem for elliptic differential operators and the multiscale analysis of this eigenvalue problem are well developed.
 Let $\mathcal A \subset \R^M$ be the set of admissible drift coefficients for which Assumption \ref{ass:dissipative_setting}\ref{ass:regularity_diss} is satisfied.
 To describe our methodology we consider the solution $X_t(a)$ of the homogenized process \eqref{eq:SDE_H} with a generic parameter $a\in\mathcal A$ instead of the exact drift coefficient $A$:

 which, according to \eqref{eq:invariant_measure_X0}, has invariant measure

 The generator $\mathcal L_a$ of \eqref{eq:SDE_H_a} is defined for all $u \in C^2(\R)$ as

 where the subscript denotes the dependence of the generator on the unknown drift coefficient $a$.
 From the well-known spectral theory of diffusion processes and under our assumptions on the potential $V$ we deduce that $\mathcal L_a$ has a countable set of eigenvalues (see e.g. \cite{HST98}).
 In particular, let $\{(\lambda_j(a),\phi_j(\cdot;a))\}_{j=0}^\infty$ be the sequence of eigenvalue-eigenfunction couples of the generator which solve the eigenvalue problem